-Our Finance Committee consists of Mr. Klein, as Chair, Mr. Elkins and Mr. Tanner.
-The Finance Committee was established by the Board of Directors on August 13, 2014.
+Our Finance Committee consists of Mr. Klein, as Chair, Mr. Tanner and Mr. Elkins.
+Following the Annual Meeting, our Finance Committee will be composed of the same directors, subject to their election as directors at the Annual Meeting.
+The Finance Committee was established by the Board of Directors on August 13, 2014 and held four meetings in 2015.
 The Finance Committee reviews, oversees, analyzes, monitors and makes recommendations to the Board of Directors with respect to financial matters affecting the Company and its subsidiaries, including capital structure plans and strategies, corporate treasury and banking functions, working capital budgeting management, compliance with debt covenants and communications with statistical rating organizations and other credit rating agencies, capital expenditure plans and projects, financial investment plans and strategies, intercompany transfers, plans and strategies for hedging, material financing plans, tax structures and planning initiatives and annual budgeting.